Assisted suicide: Organisations taking neutral positions

-Attitudes of healthcare professionals
+Healthcare providers

-It is widely believed that physicians should play a significant role, usually expressed as "gatekeeper", in the process of assisted suicide and voluntary euthanasia (as evident in the name "physician-assisted suicide"), often putting them at the forefront of the issue.
-Decades of opinion research shows that physicians in the US and several European countries are less supportive of legalization of PAS than the general public.
-In the US, although "about two-thirds of the American public since the 1970s" have supported legalization, surveys of physicians "rarely show as much as half supporting a move".
-However, physician and other healthcare professional opinions vary widely on the issue of physician-assisted suicide, as shown in the following tables.
+In many medical aid in dying programs, physicians play a significant role, usually expressed as "gatekeeper," often putting them at the forefront of the issue.
+Decades of research and polling show that physicians in the US and several European countries are less supportive of the legalization of medical aid in dying than the general public.
+While "about two-thirds of the American public since the 1970s" has supported legalization, surveys of American physicians "rarely show as much as half supporting a move" towards legalization.
+However, the opinions of physicians and other healthcare professionals vary widely on the issue of physician-assisted suicide, as shown in the following tables.

 A 2019 survey of US physicians found that 60% of physicians answered 'yes' to the question "Should PAS be legalized in your state?"
-The survey discovered that physicians are concerned about a possible "slippery slope".
-30% agreed that "PAS/AID would lead to the legalization of euthanasia" and 46% agreed that "Health insurance companies would cover PAS/AID over more expensive, possibly life-saving treatments, like chemotherapy".
-The survey also found that physicians generally misunderstand why patients seek PAS.
-49% of physicians agreed that "Most patients who seek PAS/AID do so because of physical pain", whereas studies in Oregon found that "the three most frequently mentioned end-of-life concerns were loss of autonomy (89.5%), decreasing ability to participate in activities that made life enjoyable (89.5%), and loss of dignity (65.4%)."
-In addition, the survey found uncertainty about the adequacy of safeguards.
-While 59% agreed that "Current PAS laws provide adequate safeguards", there was greater concern with respect to specific safeguards.
-60% disagreed that "Physicians who are not psychiatrists are sufficiently trained to screen for depression in patients who are seeking PAS" and 60% disagreed that "Most physicians can predict with certainty whether a patient seeking PAS/AID has 6 months or less to live".
-The concern about adequate safeguards is even greater among Oregon emergency physicians, among whom one study found that “Only 37% indicated that the Oregon initiative has enough safeguards to protect vulnerable persons."
+The survey indicated that physicians are concerned about a possible "slippery slope."
+30% agreed that "PAS/AID would lead to the legalization of euthanasia," and 46% agreed that "Health insurance companies would cover PAS/AID over more expensive, possibly life-saving treatments, like chemotherapy."
+The survey also revealed that physicians generally misunderstand why patients seek PAS.
+49% of physicians agreed that "most patients who seek PAS/AID do so because of physical pain," whereas studies conducted in Oregon found that "the three most frequently mentioned end-of-life concerns were loss of autonomy (89.5%), decreasing ability to participate in activities that made life enjoyable (89.5%), and loss of dignity (65.4%)."
+In addition, the survey found that the physicians were concerned about the adequacy of safeguards.
+While 59% agreed that "current PAS laws provide adequate safeguards," there was greater concern surrounding specific safeguards.
+60% disagreed that "physicians who are not psychiatrists are sufficiently trained to screen for depression in patients who are seeking PAS," and 60% disagreed that "most physicians can predict with certainty whether a patient seeking PAS/AID has 6 months or less to live."
+The concern about adequate safeguards is even greater among Oregon emergency physicians; one study found that "only 37% indicated that the Oregon initiative has enough safeguards to protect vulnerable persons."